ringo/ringojs/README.md

 large-scale application development:

   * A fast, auto-reloading, and CommonJS-compliant module loader.
-  * A rich set of modules covering I/O, logging, persistence, development tools and much more.
+  * A rich set of modules covering I/O, logging, development tools and much more.
   * Scalable HTTP server based on the Jetty project.
   * Support for CommonJS packages to install or write additional software